As fall approaches, Ontario students are returning to school and spending more of their spare time doing homework.

 Psychologists have found that one’s environment can have a significant effect on the quality of their study time.
 Specifically, information retention and work productivity increases when kids study in a space that’s comfortable, familiar, and has as few distractions as possible.

-A home study space can be customized to create just such an area for your kids.
+A dedicated home study space can be customized to create just such an area for your kids.
 Organized Interiors specializes in creating beautiful home office spaces.
-The same elements we implement in the design of an adult home office space can also be applied to the design of home study space for kids.
+The same elements we implement in the design of an adult home office space can also be applied to the design of a study space for kids.

 1. Location, location, location

-The location of your home study space is extremely important.
+The location of your study space is extremely important.
 Even the most well-designed and highly functional study area will have many of its benefits diminished if the location isn’t right.

 Converting a spare room into a home study space also affords you the opportunity to create a separate, dedicated space purely devoted to learning.